Care at home

 About the service

-Short Term Support in the Community provides you with the support you need to maintain independence in your own home.
-The service focusses on supporting recovery, stabilisation and confidence building, ensuring that your needs are met and agreed outcomes are achieved.
+Commissioned by local authorities and Health partners our short term care services focus on supporting recovery, stabilisation and confidence building, ensuring that your needs are met and agreed outcomes are achieved.

 Finding out what support you need

 Our first job is to find out exactly what kind of support will help you the most.